-The system board is equipped with a 321-pin ZIF socket (Super Socket 7).
-It is also equipped with a switching voltage regulator that supports 2.0V to 3.5V core voltage for various processors.
+The system board is equipped with a 321-pin ZIF socket (Socket 7).
+This socket is designed for easy removal of an old processor and easy insertion of an upgrade processor.
+The system board is also equipped with a switching voltage regulator that supports 2.0V to 3.5V core voltage for various processors.